analogdevicesinc/doctools/docs/docs_guidelines/index.rst

 Unordered lists use ``*`` or ``-`` and ordered lists ``#.``.

-Child items must be aligned with the first letter of the parent item, that means, 2 spaces for unordered list and 3 spaces for ordered lists, for example:
+Child items must be aligned with the first letter of the parent item; that means, 2 spaces for unordered lists and 3 spaces for ordered lists, for example:

 .. code-block:: rst